Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges

-The feasible space of CEMs is defined by a core suite of constraints that reflect physical laws, operational limits, and modeling assumptions.
-The primary constraints common across many CEM formulations include: \begin{itemize}[leftmargin=1em, itemsep=3pt, parsep=0pt, topsep=0pt] \item \textbf{{System balance and resource limit}:} {Energy balance constraints} ensure that energy demand and supply are (roughly) equal.
-The energy demand can be met by generators and suppliers, storage facilities, and net imports from other locations.
-Load shedding and curtailment may also be included to capture unserved or excess energy. \item \textbf{Expansion limits:} Restrict infrastructure development based on physical factors (e.g., land-use limit for renewables) and policy factors (e.g, limit on nuclear power development). \item \textbf{Production limits:} Restrict generation or supply to maximum allowable capacity.
-In power systems, for example, VRE output is limited by both installed capacity and {capacity factors} (CFs), which are parameters that indicate the ratio of actual power generation to the maximum generation potential over a period of time. \item \textbf{Flow constraints in GEPs and GTEPs}: Mimic the dynamics of energy transfer between different demand, storage, or supplier points.
-In power systems, the underlying alternating current (AC) power flow equations are nonconvex.
-For computational complexity reasons, CEMs thus resort to making simplifying assumptions, either treating power as a fluid (transport model) or approximating it by direct current (DC) power flow {or transportation representation to maintain tractability.
+The feasible space of CEMs is defined by a core suite of constraints that reflect physical laws, operational limits, and modeling assumptions. {Although their implementation varies across applications, most formulations contain three groups of constraints}: \begin{itemize}[leftmargin=1em, itemsep=3pt, parsep=0pt, topsep=0pt] \item \textbf{{System balance and resource limit}:} {Energy balance constraints} ensure that energy demand {is met by production, storage discharge and net import.
+Depending on the model, load shedding and curtailment may represent shortage and excess supply.
+Resource limits restrict production, or supply according to installed capacity and resource availability.
+For VRE, for example, output is bounded by installed capacity and time-varying capacity factors (CFs)}, which are parameters that indicate the ratio of actual power generation to the maximum generation potential over a period of time. \item {\textbf{Network flow constraints:}} {Network-aware CEMs represent the transfer or energy among supply, demand, and storage locations.} In power systems, the underlying alternating current (AC) power flow equations are {commonly approximated using} direct current (DC) power flow {or transportation representation to maintain tractability.
 Similarly,} in gas systems, nonlinear flow equations \citep{Wolf2000_MS_gas} are often simplified using transportation approximations. \item {\textbf{Investment and expansion constraints:}} {These constraints govern the type, location, timing, and scale of infrastructure addition, upgrade, and retirement.
 They may reflect availability of candidate projects, construction lead time, land-use or siting restrictions, technology-specific limits, and total investment budget. } \end{itemize}

-Advances in computational resources and modeling techniques have allowed CEMs to incorporate richer operational details, making them increasingly complex.
-Therefore, apart from primary constraints, modern CEMs increasingly incorporate a broad set of additional technical and regulatory considerations:
+Advances in computational resources and modeling techniques have allowed CEMs to incorporate richer operational details, making them increasingly complex.{These constraints can be organized into four broad groups:}